 If you back up to multiple destinations, try to restore from a non-Code42 cloud destination such as an external hard drive first.
 If that is not possible, try the alternative solution below.

 If you cannot wait for synchronizing to finish and you do not back up to multiple destinations, follow the steps below.
 Note that the Code42 app will still need to complete the synchronization process once you complete these steps.

 - Sign in to the Code42 app.

-- Open the Code42 Command Line Interface (CLI) by entering the keyboard shortcut for your operating system:
+- Open the Code42 Command Line Interface (CLI) by double-clicking the Code42 logo in the top-left corner of the app or by entering the keyboard shortcut for your operating system: